2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Creating a Vietnam Travel Budget

-We consider ourselves budget conscious travelers; we don’t travel extravagantly, but we are not broke backpackers, either.
+We consider ourselves budget conscious travelers.
+We don’t travel extravagantly, but we are not broke backpackers, either.
 Vietnam travel costs fit into the following categories: Flights, Getting Around, Accommodations, Food & Drink, Activities and Travel Insurance.

 Flights To Vietnam